International Wheelchair Basketball Federation: Executive Council

 IWBF is governed by an Executive Council that is elected at the World Congress every four years.
 Philip Craven (Great Britain) who had served as Chairperson of the ISMGF wheelchair basketball Section since 1988 was elected in 1993 as the first President of IWBF.

 In 2001, Brendan Hancock was elected to the position of President of the International Paralympic Committee (IPC) and retired as president of IWBF at the World Congress in 2002.
 Maureen Orchard (Canada) was elected as only the second president of IWBF at that same World Congress in Kitakyushu, Japan in 2002.

 Classification

-In order to make the competitions fair, each player receives a point in regard their physical ability called class, from 1.0 which is the lowest class with the maximum physical disability to the 4.5 which is highest class with the lowest physical disability.
+To ensure fair competition, each player is assigned a classification point value based on functional ability, ranging from 1.0 (greatest physical impairment) to 4.5 (least physical impairment).

-The person who performs classification called classifier.
-Classifiers have Bronze, Silver and Gold badges according to their knowledge and experience.
+Individuals who perform classification are known as classifiers.
+Classifiers hold Bronze, Silver, or Gold certification levels based on training and experience.
 Recently the classification rules made changes and have only two levels, namely the national classifier, the zone classifier and the International Classifier.